-John is a passenger in a side impact car crash.
-He denies losing consciousness at the scene and is taken by ambulance to the local emergency department.
-John complains to the nurse about neck and back pain and tells her he believes he struck his head on the door frame.
-He has a headache and feels woozy.
-X-rays are taken of his neck and back and a CT scan is taken of John’s head.
-All test results are negative.
+John is a passenger in a side-impact car crash.
+In fact, he denies losing consciousness at the scene and is taken by ambulance to the local emergency department.
+However, John complains to the nurse about neck and back pain and tells her he believes he struck his head on the door frame.
+Moreover, he has a headache and feels woozy.
+Then, X-rays are taken of his neck and back and a CT scan is taken of John’s head.
+However, all test results are negative.

 John is discharged for further care to a local orthopedic surgeon and told to contact the emergency room if his headaches persist and/or if he vomits.
-He is told to take Advil for pain.
-There is a brief note in the hospital chart that John complained of a headache.
+Moreover, he is told to take Advil for pain.
+Also, there is a brief note in the hospital chart that John complained of a headache.

-John waits five days to see the doctor and tells him that his neck and back hurt and that he has headaches, getting less severe.
-Since the CT scan was negative and because his headaches were not severe, the doctor assumes they’re attributable to his neck injury.
-John is treated for his neck and back injury, and nothing further is done for his head.
-The doctor’s progress notes do not mention John’s head injury.
+Then, John waits five days to see the doctor and tells him that his neck and back hurt and that he has headaches, getting less severe.
+However, since the CT scan was negative and because his headaches were not severe, the doctor assumes they’re attributable to his neck injury.
+Moreover, John is treated for his neck and back injury, and nothing further is done for his head.
+But, the doctor’s progress notes do not mention John’s head injury.

-Three months later, John and his wife consult with an attorney and during this interview the attorney learns from John’s wife that John has “not been himself” since the accident.
-He’s irritable, does not sleep soundly, has a loss of appetite and is forgetful.
-They attributed these symptoms to the stress caused by John’s neck and back pain.
+Three months later, John and his wife consult with an attorney and during this interview, the attorney learns from John’s wife that John has “not been himself” since the accident.
+In fact, he’s irritable, does not sleep soundly, has a loss of appetite, and is forgetful.
+So, they attributed these symptoms to the stress caused by John’s neck and back pain.

-John’s attorney, believing that John may have a head injury, refers John to a neuropsychologist who tests John and diagnoses him with a mild traumatic brain injury.
-The neuropsychologist did not treat John, nor did he refer him for treatment.
-He saw John again to confirm his prior testing shortly before the trial.
+However, John’s attorney, believing that John may have a head injury, refers John to a neuropsychologist who tests John and diagnoses him with a mild traumatic brain injury.
+But, the neuropsychologist did not treat John, nor did he refer him for treatment.
+Also, he saw John again to confirm his prior testing shortly before the trial.

-John’s attorney hires a rehabilitation specialist who opines that John needs special care to help him throughout his lifetime and opines that hundreds of thousands of dollars of future care are needed to make John whole.
-At trial, the jury finds against John, finding that he was overreacting and exaggerating his brain injury.
+After that, John’s attorney hires a rehabilitation specialist who opines that John needs special care to help him throughout his lifetime and opines that hundreds of thousands of dollars of future care are needed to make John whole.
+So, at trial, the jury finds against John, finding that he was overreacting and exaggerating his brain injury.